mkungla/webxr-webpack-boilerplate/README.md

 You may need to update/rebuild static assets sometimes then just run `yarn run build` before `yarn start`.

+and now open your browser https://localhost:9000 and accept self signed certificates.
 ---

 ## Development